GET MORE WITH BULK HEMP.

 Hemp fabric is a type of textile that is made using the outer bast fibers from the hemp plant stalks.

-A non-woven hemp fiber product would be something like hemp batting (or matting) for insulation, composite or plastic type products.
+A non-woven hemp fiber product would be something like hemp batting (or matting) for insulation, composites or hemp plastic type products.

 There are two types of hemp fabrics which are referred to as woven hemp fabrics and knit hemp fabrics.